tinymce/tinymce-docs/mobile-beta.md

 keywords: mobile tablet beta
 ---

-If everything is "mobile first", why do rich-text editor developers still expect authors to interact on mobile devices as if it's a desktop?
-Why has no-one redesigned for mobile devices?
-We decided to fix it.
+Why mobilize TinyMCE?
+Simple really.
+We live in a "mobile-first" world and we all expect a seamless experience between desktop and mobile.
+Our goal is to help you achieve this with as little effort as possible.

 We're pleased to introduce TinyMCE mobile in beta.

 TinyMCE mobile is a mode of TinyMCE designed and optimized for touch devices.
 The interface is slimmed down, and supports various touch interactions.

 Configuration is relatively easy, so let’s get started.

 > Please note that the mobile beta will not work on non-mobile environments.

 ## How to get the mobile beta

 Please visit our [mobile beta page](https://www.tinymce.com/mobile-beta) to download the Self-hosted package.
-If you're using TinyMCE Cloud, the beta is available via the `dev` branch.
+If you're using TinyMCE Cloud, the beta is available in the `dev` branch.

 ## How to setup mobile beta